Noel Road

 Noel Road is a street in Islington, London.
 It runs roughly west to east from Colebrooke Row to St Peter's Street (and crosses Danbury Street), and the houses on the south side back onto the Regent's Canal.
 It was developed in 1841; and until 1938 was two streets, Noel Street and Hanover Street.

 Many of its buildings are listed with Historic England.
 Former residents include the novelist George Gissing, artist Walter Sickert, playwright Joe Orton, and the author Nina Bawden.
-In 1967, Orton was murdered in his apartment at 25 Noel Road by his long-term partner Kenneth Halliwell, who committed suicide shortly after.
+In 1967, Orton was murdered in his flat at 25 Noel Road by his long-term partner Kenneth Halliwell, who committed suicide shortly after.

 History

 The street was developed in 1841; and until 1938 was two streets, Noel Street and Hanover Street, each side of the current junction with Danbury Street.
 It was named after Noel Thornhill; and a Captain Noel Thornhill, nephew of Arthur John Thornhill, died in 1955, aged 73.